This website is the property of Wise Living Homes Ltd.

 - We are committed to complying with our data protection obligations, and to being concise, clear and transparent about how we obtain and use personal information, and how (and when) we delete that information once it is no longer

-- The Compliance Team is responsible for informing and advising SDL and its staff on its data protection obligations, and for monitoring compliance with those obligations and with SDL’s If you have any questions or comments about the content of this policy or if you need further information, you should contact email@example.com.
+- The Compliance Team is responsible for informing and advising WISE GROUP and its staff on its data protection obligations, and for monitoring compliance with those obligations and with WISE GROUP’s If you have any questions or comments about the content of this policy or if you need further information, you should contact email@example.com.

 - This policy applies to the personal information job applicants, current and former employees, temporary and agency workers, contractors, interns, volunteers, apprentices, customers, clients, contractors, individuals interested in our business, and business associates.